Game analytics made simple

 Get started

-Setup takes a few minutes.
-Grab the Unity package or Godot plugin, make a free account, and start tracking stats or events with just a few lines of code.
+Grab the Godot plugin or Unity package, create an account + API key and start tracking with just a few lines of code.

 Frequently asked questions